kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

 ### Rollout, Upgrade and Rollback Planning

 * **How can a rollout fail?
 Can it impact already running workloads?**
   Users **must** avoid changing existing CIDRs for both pods and services.
   Users can only add an alternative ip family to existing CIDRs.
 Changing existing CIDRs will result in nondeterministic failures depending on how the cluster networking was configured.

   Existing workloads are not expected to be impacted during rollout.
+When you disable dual-stack, existing services aren't deleted, but routes for alternative families are disabled.
 A component restart during rollout might delay generating endpoints and endpointSlices for alternative IP families.
   If there are *new* workloads that depend on the endpointSlices, these workloads will fail until the endpoint slices are created.

   Because of the nature of the gradual rollout (node by node) of the dual-stack feature, endpoints for the alternative IP family will not be created for